pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 **Simple**

-Ensure all exports within the Worker's code path are not named in `PascalCase`.
+Ensure all exports within the indirect code path are not named in `PascalCase`.
 This will tell the Babel plugin to do nothing when it hits those files.

-In general, the `PascalCase` naming scheme should be reserved for React components only, and it doesn't really make sense for them to exist within a Web Worker.
+In general, the `PascalCase` naming scheme should be reserved for React components only, and it doesn't really make sense for them to exist within non-React-rendering contexts.

 **Robust but complex**